 | Beggar's Bridge |

-This bridge dates back to 1619 and the legend is that it was built by Thomas Ferris - the son of a local moorland sheep farmer.
+This bridge dates back to 1619 - and even has it's own folk story.
+And the legend here is that it was built by Thomas Ferris - the son of a local moorland sheep farmer.

-But not content with this state of affairs, Thomas sought his fortune at sea, but on his day of departure could not cross the river due to the river's flood.
-Angry at not getting the chance to say goodbye to his sweetheart, he swore to build a bridge at this spot on his return - and returned wealth to build this bridge, at this spot.
+But not content with this state of affairs, Thomas sought his fortune at sea - but on his day of departure could not cross the river due to the river's flood.
+Angry at not getting the chance to say goodbye to his sweetheart, he swore to build a bridge at this spot on his return - and returned with enough wealth to build this bridge, at this spot.

 Whilst this story is almost certainly a load of rubbish, it is pretty bridge, and the going continues to be pretty as we continue to head on up the river.